ThomasMartinoli/Project-GeoInf/README.md

-# Thesis
+# Project GeoInf
-This folder contains all files related to the work of my thesis.
+This folder contains all files related to the work of the project.